Qing2514/struts-prj1/README.md

 # struts-prj1
-the first project for struts
+The first project for struts

-a user-login system includes the uss of Action, FilterDispatcher, struts.xml, struts2 tag, il8n.
+A user-login system includes the uss of Action, FilterDispatcher, struts.xml, struts2 tag, il8n.